newhorizon-tech/minimalist-restaurant-page/README.md

-# Minimalist Restaurant (minimalist-restaurant-page)
+# Minimalist Restaurant

-This is a mini-project that allows uses DOM manipulation to create a minimalist restaurant website.
+This is a mini-project that uses DOM manipulation to create a minimalist restaurant website.

 ![screenshot](./img/screenshot.png)